joyjsmun/chain-concierge/README.md

 ## Overview

-This is DAO Concierge, a bot that caters to all the needs you have for your DAO.
-From onboarding new users, asking questions about the DAO events, and automating the fundraising process for your DAO, DAO concierge will do it for you.
+This is Chain Concierge, a bot that summarizes all of your proposal requests for each protocol.

 This uses Langchain.